-1 To present language ability in the interview for employment.]
-COUR COURSE OUTCOMES Upon s Upon successful completion of the course, the student will be able to: CO1 Endues an ability of an accurate usage of words in language.
-K -II CO2 CO2 Develops logical inter-relation of words in usage.
-CO3 CO3 Helps to develop compendious usage in communication.
-CO4 CO4 Determines to concentrate on Non-Verbal interpretation.
-CO5 Enriches the ability in vocabulary usage.
-K-I
+COURSE BTL Upon suc Upon successful completion of the course, the student will be able to: CO1 Endues an ability of an accurate usage of words in language.
+K2 CO2 Develops logical inter-relation of words in usage.
+K2 CO3 Helps to develop compendious usage in communication.
+K2 CO4 Determines to concentrate on Non-Verbal interpretation.
+K1 CO5 Enriches the ability in vocabulary usage.
+K1